mmatschiner/CladeAge-Tutorial/README.md

 	<figcaption>Figure 4: Linking trees and clock models.</figcaption>
 </figure>

-Move on to the "Site Model" tab to select the site model for all partitions.
-Instead of selecting a model such as HKY or GTR, I highly recommend the use of the model averaging implemented in the bModelTest package.
+> Move on to the "Site Model" tab to select the site model for all partitions.

+Instead of selecting a model such as HKY or GTR, I highly recommend the use of the model averaging implemented in the bModelTest package {% cite Bouckaert2017 --file CladeAge-Tutorial/master-refs.bib %}.
 If you did not already install this package, you can do so with the BEAST2 Package Manager from BEAUti as described above for the installation of the CladeAge package (don't forget to close and reopen BEAUti after installation to see changes to the interface).
 More information on model averaging with the bModelTest package is provided in the [Substitution Model Averaging](https://taming-the-beast.org/tutorials/Substitution-model-averaging/) tutorial.
 While recommended, model averaging with bModelTest is not required for this CladeAge tutorial, and you could also pick a model such as HKY or GTR instead.
 The description given here, however, assumes that the bModelTest package has been installed.

-Select "BEAST Model Test" from the drop-down menu at the top of the window, as shown below.
+> Select "BEAST Model Test" from the drop-down menu at the top of the window, as shown below.

 <figure>
 	<a id="fig:beauti5"></a>